Genesis 12–17; Abraham 1–2

 Abraham 1:182:8

-• Read to the children Abraham 1:18 and 2:8, and invite the children to listen for a part of the body that is mentioned in both verses.
+• As you and your children read Abraham 1:18 and 2:8, you could invite them to listen for a part of the body that is mentioned in both verses.
+Maybe you could play a game in which a child closes their eyes and you lead the child somewhere by the hand.
 How would it feel to have Jesus Christ lead us by the hand or to have His hand protecting us?
-Testify that Jesus leads us by guiding us through His Spirit.

 Gospel Media “He Will Lead Thee”